n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.asanatrigger.md

+---
+title: Asana trigger node - n8n Documentation
+description: Documentation for the Asana trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Asana trigger

 [Asana](https://asana.com/) is a web and mobile application designed to help teams organize, track, and manage their work.